dhh1128/codecraft.co/variadic-macros-tricks.md

 On the other hand, sometimes they are really helpful.
 They can make code much less verbose/repetitive by eliminating noise and boilerplate.
 Occasionally, I run into cases where that tradeoff seems worth it to me.

-More importantly, macros have a property that you can't get any other way--the same fragment of code can have multiple meanings, and can maintain this semantic parallelism without being susceptible to human memory errors, laziness, or misunderstanding.
-I have previously blogged about how valuable this can be in <a title="How Enums Spread Disease — And How To Cure It" href="on-bread-recipes-maps-and-intentions.md">my project to create a new programming language</a>, I have to create some foundation packages and classes -- the analog to <code>java.lang</code> in java, or <code>System</code> and <code>My</code> in .NET.
+More importantly, macros have a property that you can't get any other way &mdash; the same fragment of code can have multiple meanings, and can maintain this semantic parallelism without being susceptible to human memory errors, laziness, or misunderstanding.
+I have previously blogged about how valuable this can be in <a title="How Enums Spread Disease — And How To Cure It" href="on-bread-recipes-maps-and-intentions.md">my project to create a new programming language</a>, I have to create some foundation packages and classes &mdash; the analog to <code>java.lang</code> in java, or <code>System</code> and <code>My</code> in .NET.
 This foundation needs to written in C/C++ to avoid a chicken-and-egg problem.
 That means I need some way to use namespaces, classes, and other C++ constructs in the source code, but also generate package and class constructs visible to my <code>intent</code> compiler.
 Macros were an obvious answer.

-The only problem was that some of my macros needed to be variadic--and I needed for-each-style semantics.
+The only problem was that some of my macros needed to be variadic &mdash; and I needed for-each-style semantics.
 Hence my research. :-)

 How about you?
 Have you ever had a need for something like this?